nolan-meyer1/ThemePark-Application/README.md

 This method takes in a URL.
 It will then go to that endpoint and grab an input stream and return it.

 #### &bull; *createRequestURL(T searchItem)*
-This method will take in a search item that we will then use to build a URL and return it.
-This will be overriden by the subclass.
+This method will take in a search item that will then be used to build a URL and return it.
+This will be overridden by the subclass.

 ### &#9679; $${\color{lightblue}ParkConnection}$$
 This class handles the fetching of all the parks from the QueueTimes API.

 #### &bull; *createURLRequest(Park park)*
-This method will still take in a search item, but here we just want to grab the URL.
-We won't be using the search item for this method, but we will still override it to use the URL we want.
+This method will still take in a search item, but here it grabs the URL.
+We won't be using the search item for this method, but it will still be overridden to use the URL desired.

 ### &#9679; $${\color{lightblue}RideConnection}$$
-This class extends InternetConnection, and allows us to handle the searchItem as well, but for rides.
-We override the createRequestURL and use getSearchItem in this class to adjust to different data.
+This class extends InternetConnection, and allows the program to handle the searchItem as well, but for rides.
+This overrides the createRequestURL and uses getSearchItem in this class to adjust to different data.

 ### &#9679; $${\color{lightblue}WeatherConnection}$$
 This class handles the fetching of all the weather information from the OpenWeatherMap(https://openweathermap.org/) API.

 #### &bull; loadApiKey()
-This method will load the api key from the required ApiKeys.json file.
+This method will load the API key from the required ApiKeys.json file.

 #### &bull; *createRequestUrl(Coordinates latitudeAndLongitude)*
 This method generates the API request URL for retrieving weather data based on geographic coordinates.

 ### &#9679; $${\color{lightblue}PlaceIDConnection}$$
-This class handles the connection to the Google Places API to find the place ID for the location we're searching for.
+This class handles the connection to the Google Places API to find the place ID for the location the user is searching for.

 #### &bull; loadApiKey()
-This method will load the api key from the required ApiKeys.json file.
+This method will load the API key from the required ApiKeys.json file.

 #### &bull; *createRequestUrl(Park park)*
 This method takes in a Park object as a parameter.
-It will then extract it's latitude, longitude, and encode the park name to use to form the search URL.
+It will then extract its latitude, longitude, and encode the park name to form the search URL.

 ### &#9679; $${\color{lightblue}ReviewConnection}$$
 This class class handles the connection to grab the actual reviews.

 #### &bull; loadApiKey()
-This method will load the api key from the required ApiKeys.json file.
+This method will load the API key from the required ApiKeys.json file.

 #### &bull; *createRequestUrl(String placeID)*
 This method takes in a placeID.
 It will then create the URL to get reviews from that placeID.

 ### &#9679; $${\color{lightblue}RidePositionConnection}$$
-This class class is very similar to the PlaceID/Review Connection as it's using the same API just a different endpoint.
+This class is very similar to the PlaceID/Review Connection since it is using the same API just a different endpoint.
 It will handle the finding of a ride.

 #### &bull; loadApiKey()
-This method will load the api key from the required ApiKeys.json file.
+This method will load the API key from the required ApiKeys.json file.

 #### &bull; *createRequestUrl(RidePositionSearch searchItem)*
 This method takes in a RidePositionSearch object that contains a Ride name, and a park object.
-It will then use the ride name and the park's latitude and longitude to give to the search URL that will return a list of matches ranked by distance where the closest match is the first element.
+It will then use the ride name and the park's latitude and longitude to give the search URL that will return a list of matches ranked by distance where the closest match is the first element.

 ----------------------------------------------------------------------------